F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The **all-partitions** value for partitionAccess is available in Declarative Onboarding 1.1.0 and later.
+   The options **all-partitions** for partitionAccess and **none** for shell access are available in Declarative Onboarding 1.1.0 and later.

 User class
 ``````````